close

 9. Ascona

 After a quiet walk along the shoreline of the lake, the town itself has a charming array of small cafes, bars and restaurants.
-Situated on Lake Maggiore, people staying in Ascona are within easy reach of Italy.
+Situated on Lake Maggiore, Ascona is within easy reach of Italy.
 One of the best day trips from Ascona is to the Brissago Islands further down the lake, home to castles and subtropical plants.

 Waterfront in Ascona, Switzerland